Oxford University Press with an Official Visit to Minsk

 The second part of the visit was less official, but especially productive.
 Judy Pearsall and Daniel Paxton-Boyd spent two days at Digiteum headquarters and held a series of meetings, attended presentations and took part in the collaborative workshops that demonstrate the progress and results of Digiteum-OUP partnership.

-During this highly effective day, the OUP team had a chance to observe dictionaries conversion process in real-time, check out test automation, communicate with the team on Digiteum end, discuss the future plans and negotiate the next steps of Digiteum-OUP collaboration.
+During this highly effective day, the OUP team had a chance to observe the dictionaries conversion process in real-time, check out test automation, communicate with the team on Digiteum end, discuss the future plans and negotiate the next steps to develop a digital product strategy for Dictionaries Conversion Framework.

 Digiteum - official technology partner of Oxford University Press